crux/crux.github.io/about.md

 ### More Information

 Programming for decades might make me a software guy.
 With 10+ years of C++, Java, Ruby each I consider myself qualified to have a strong opinion on language topics but with such an perspective I usually prefer to focus on the bigger picture.
 System architecture is what makes or brakes a solution, not the performance of the programming language.
 Like in the old saying: "You can write bad FORTRAN in any language".
-Distributed systems, which where supercomputers in the 90ties, is what I like and now it is the internet with it's web scale architectures where it all happens.
+Distributed systems where supercomputers in the 90ties.
+That is what I like and now it is the internet with its web scale architectures where it all happens.

 ### Contact me